 We’re familiar with most breeds of dogs and we understand the unique health conditions that dogs can develop.
 We work to ensure your pooch lives a long and happy life through comprehensive preventive care—and we’re here if and when they need emergency assistance or pet microchipping.

-Your dog will love you unconditionally: make sure you’re returning the favor and giving them the best quality of life in Saint Claude, Rathwell, Haywood, and Manitoba, MB possible.
+Your dog will love you unconditionally: make sure you’re returning the favor and giving them the best quality of life and dog veterinary care in Saint Claude, Rathwell, Haywood, and Manitoba, MB possible.

 Our Canine Services

 Dogs have been our best friends for a long time, and we would like to keep it that way.
 Our caring and knowledgeable staff would like to help you set up an appointment for your furry friend.

 St. Claude Veterinary Clinic offers a wide range of products, including dog food and treats, shampoos and conditioners, leashes and collars, pharmaceuticals, and nutraceuticals.
 We’re also available for pet microchipping!

 Our main goal with our dog veterinary care is to provide our patients with the best possible medical and surgical care.
 Whether in-clinic, at home or referred to a specialist, our focus is the health and wellbeing of your pet.
 Through routine wellness exams, senior pet evaluations, spays/neuters, or even pre-anesthetic blood work; we believe that early detection and preventative medicine will allow your pet to live a long and healthy life.